 On any given night in Lincoln Park, you’ll find as many as 10 stages full of theater productions ranging from the dramatic to over-the-top and hilarious.
 The DePaul Theatre School highlights the next generation of theater actors while Steppenwolf Theatre Company brings the country’s best talent together at popular shows.
-Along Lincoln Avenue you’ll find Apollo Theater, Victory Gardens Biograph Theater, The Greenhouse Theater Center, performances of Emerald City Theatre (at the Apollo Theatre) and the American Blues Theater.
+Along Lincoln Avenue you’ll find Apollo Theater, Victory Gardens Biograph Theater, The Greenhouse Theater Center, and performances of Emerald City Theatre.
 And how could we mention theater without giving props to the amazing comedy scenes found in Lincoln Park – The Second City, which has graduated some of today’s top comedians, as well as the iO Theater renowned for its improv performances!

 Each summer Chicago’s rich history of art gets a bit richer in Lincoln Park by bringing the sidewalks to life!
 Clark Street in Lincoln Park and the Lincoln Park Chamber of Commerce continue to make local artists visible through Art on Clark 3D, a public sculpture project.
 Along Clark Street from Armitage Avenue to Diversey Parkway and on the south side of Diversey from Orchard to Lakeview, discover local art as part of the eye-catching spectacle that is Art on Clark 3D.